The "Do's" and "Don'ts" of Nursing Home Contracts

 - The resident unreasonably fails to pay

-- The facility ceases to operate
+- The facility closes

-Room Changes or Room Moves
+Room Changes

-Have an Attorney Check The Admission Contract
+Have an Attorney Check the Admission Contract

-Always ensure your attorney reviews the contract before you or the resident signs it.
+Ensure your attorney reviews the contract before you or the resident signs it.

 Payment and Income Accounts